SMS marketing for insurance agents helps them tackle two major problems in their industry:

 As an insurance agent, text message marketing can help you:

 Lack of trust is the top reason that stops people from buying health insurance.
 This can easily be overcome with an open channel of communication (SMS).
 Through texts, prospects can reach out to you at any time with their doubts and get an instant response.As @investopedia says, the optimal age to buy life insurance is under 35.
 This demographic is perfect for #SMSmarketing for #insurance.
 Click To Tweet

 Cross-sell policies to existing clients

-SMS is a great channel to encourage your clients to buy other policies they need.
+SMS is a great insurance distribution channel to encourage your clients to buy other policies they need.
 For instance, say you are an insurance agent selling life and health policies.
 Whenever renewal times roll around, you can pitch annuities to your client so that he can plan for his retirement.

 Upsell policies during renewals

 Similarly, you can also get more value from the same clients via SMS.
 If you are selling health insurance, you can also sell dental insurance to your clients.
 If your clients are senior citizens, you can even sell long-term disability policies to them.